Bartvds/miniwrite/README.md

 > Minimal semantic output styler/writer API with default implementations.

-A simple pluggable output writer and styler/coloriser interface to embed in (development) tools and reporters.
-Offer a standard interface for customisable styled text output.
-The minimalistic semantic API allows for easy partial methods overwrites to suit any environment.
+A pluggable output writer and styler/coloriser interface to embed in (development) tools and reporters.
+Offers a standard interface for customisable styled text output.
+The minimalistic semantic API allows for partial methods overwrites to suit any environment.

-**Note:** Experimental abstraction but concept is organically grown over many reporter projects.
+**Note:** Experimental abstraction but organically grown over many reporter projects.

 ## Usage pattern